Date of birth

 He became a stalwart of a strong Dale side who were chasing a spot in the League One play-offs throughout the campaign.

-Logan kept 10 clean sheets in 30 appearances for the Greater Manchester side in the 2016/17, helping them to a ninth-place finish.
+Logan kept 10 clean sheets in 30 appearances for the Greater Manchester side in the 2016-17 season, helping them to a ninth-place finish.

-The Stags' 'keeper became a firm fan favourite with his consistent displays last season, and has continued as our number one this campaign.
+The Stags' 'keeper became a firm fan favourite with his consistent displays last season.